Pigeon (company)

 Pigeon Corporation, established in 1978, is a manufacturer of household products.
-In August 1978, the company created of "Pigeon", the first fabric softener made in Korea.
+In August 1978, the company created "Pigeon", the first fabric softener made in Korea.
 From 1978 to 2009, the company held a dominant market share, exceeding 50%, of the fabric softener market in South Korea.
 However, starting in 2011, its market share began to decline, and by 2022, it had reduced to approximately 20%.